Elliott Investment Management: BP

 In February 2025, Elliott Management had amassed a 5% stake in British Petroleum (BP) worth £3.8 billion.
 They were amongst a group of shareholders who put pressure on BP to increase profits, leading the company to announce in the same month that it was expanding oil and gas production whilst cutting its investment in renewable energy by more than half.

 PepsiCo

-In September 2025, it was reported Elliot had built a ~$4B stake in PepsiCo.
-The position is one of the firm's largest equity stakes and makes Elliot one of PepsiCo's top shareholders.
-Elliot delivered a letter to PepsiCo's board of directors suggesting the company consider refranchising its bottling network and eliminate underperforming product lines.
+In September 2025, it was reported Elliott had built a ~$4B stake in PepsiCo.
+The position is one of the firm's largest equity stakes and makes Elliott one of PepsiCo's top shareholders.
+Elliott delivered a letter to PepsiCo's board of directors suggesting the company consider refranchising its bottling network and eliminate underperforming product lines.
 The move comes as Pepsi Co's valuation lies roughly 20% below its ten year average.

-Time Equities

-Since 2010, Elliott Management has expanded into investing in distressed real estate.
-It has been active in Japanese and German real estate and in 2015 viewed Spain and Italy as offering attractive investment opportunities.
-According to The New York Times, it has "teams of analysts and portfolio managers in London, Hong Kong and Tokyo and investments worth more $2 billion."
-In the U.S., it "has focused on filling in the gap where banks have had to rein in their lending by participating in direct financing with developers."

-In 2013, Elliott Management teamed up with Time Equities on a 63-story commercial and real estate project in New York, and took an ownership stake in Silverpeak Real Estate Finance, a commercial real estate lender.

-The New York Times reported in May 2014 that Elliott Management was financing the development of 5 Beekman Street, a 130-year-old building at the site of one of Manhattan's first skyscrapers, into a 287-room hotel and 46-story condominium called the Beekman.
-The project would be carried out by GFI Capital Resources, a New York real estate company.
+Toyota